-Alekos Papadopoulos, a former PASOK MP and Minister of Finance between 1994 and 1996 – the crucial period when the country was preparing to enter the eurozone – had predicted that Greece would end up bankrupt sooner or later.
+Alekos Papadopoulos, a former PASOK MP and Minister of Finance between 1994 and 1996—the crucial period when the country was preparing to enter the eurozone—had predicted that Greece would end up bankrupt sooner or later.
 I got in touch with him to find out which steps he took to try to prevent it.
-It was through this interview that VICE Greece were able to confirm that he's about to form his own political party.
+It was through this interview that VICE Greece was able to confirm that he's about to form his own political party.

 VICE: You've previously stated that you thought disaster was imminent for the Greek economy.
 What began to worry you and when?

-Unfortunately, after 2002, most attempts at reform were stopped by the Kostas Simitis' government of which I was a part.
+Unfortunately, after 2002, most attempts at reform were stopped by Kostas Simitis's government, of which I was a part.
 Then, New Democracy took over the government of the country in 2004 and there was actually an acceleration in public debt.
-Now, combine that with the extremely high deficit of the current account – which eventually became the largest in the world.
+Now, combine that with the extremely high deficit of the current account—which eventually became the largest in the world.
 Things were destined to end up like this.

 Was there a milestone in the Greek economy's downward spiral?

 The Greek economy stopped attracting foreign investment in the 1990s.
-Secondly, there was de-industrialisation, production slowed down and the number of imports (which were paid with loans) increased, thus steadily increasing the deficit in the current account.
+Secondly, there was deindustrialization, production slowed down, and the number of imports (which were paid with loans) increased, thus steadily increasing the deficit in the current account.

 Who were these reactions coming from?

-Initially, I raised the issue in 1994, when I was Minister of Finance, but on the eve of the 1996 elections, I openly said that the country was heading towards bankruptcy.
-I never stopped saying it in my interviews, articles or speeches.
-I kept saying it until I was forced to resign my post as Minister of Health by Kostas Simitis' PASOK government because I disagreed with our economic policy and the abandonment of reforms.
+Initially, I raised the issue in 1994, when I was Minister of Finance, but on the eve of the 1996 elections, I openly said that the country was heading toward bankruptcy.
+I never stopped saying it in my interviews, articles, or speeches.
+I kept saying it until I was forced to resign my post as Minister of Health by Kostas Simitis's PASOK government because I disagreed with our economic policy and the abandonment of reforms.